 - Your Spotlight profile is the equivalent of a CV meant to get you work so avoid using holiday photos and pictures of you with your friends, family, pets or celebrities, etc. Whilst these photos may be perfect for social media, they're unlikely to impress casting professionals.
 We won’t accept them for publication either.

 - When the casting professional sees your photo for the first time, it’s usually in a grid with dozens of other photos, all shrunk down to fit on a device screen.
 If your photo is blurry, low quality, too dark, too bright, or taken from too far away, its chances of drawing a casting professional’s attention are low.

 Without a professional photographer, it’s up to you to make all the choices involved in taking a photo.
 We’ve separated the process into three stages: before, during and after taking the photo, with advice to consider at each stage.
 Try to be as professional as you can.

 Choose a location with natural light and a plain background.
-Somewhere outside with a nice brick or rendered wall is perfect, as there will be no distractions.
+Somewhere outside with a nice brick or rendered wall is perfect, or in front of a plain fence or large green bush (with no flowers) so there will be no distractions.
 If indoors, make sure it’s against a plain wall.
 A casting professional’s attention won’t be on your face if there’s a tree, bridge, door handle, or bathroom mirror behind you.
 Resist the temptation to showcase scenery, landmarks or your house.

 Clothing and Make-up